Inside Joe Biden’s whistle-stop tour of Ohio and Pennsylvania

 Most of the tour goes through Pennsylvania, a must-win state for Biden where polls show he is leading Trump.
 But in a sign that the Biden campaign is serious about playing offense in Ohio, Biden plans to meet with voters in Alliance.
 Biden’s campaign has also added about $4.5 million in TV advertising spots in the state, according to Advertising Analytics.

-Next the charted train will stop in Pittsburgh, where Biden will give an address focused on the economy.
+Next the chartered train will stop in Pittsburgh, where Biden will give an address focused on the economy.
 The train then stops in Greensburg and up next is a stop in Latrobe — which the Biden campaign notes is the home of the Pittsburgh Steelers training camp, a facility that wasn’t used this year due to the uncontrolled coronavirus.

 The ride ends in Johnstown, one of the poorest towns in Pennsylvania, and a place where Trump held a massive rally in 2016 and promised to bring back jobs.
 Biden will deliver an economic address there that will point out Trump’s failure to do so and highlight his own plan for recovery.